How to prevent Cross-Site Request Forgery

 of the page from which the request was made.
 For example, when user navigated from en.wikipedia.org to

 twitter.com, web browser will automatically send the header

 Checking that the value of the Referer field is the same as the current site is not valid.
 Sending the Referer header can be disabled in the browser, for example, at the Incognito mode, which will block the loyal users.

 At the moment, Google are working on at specification "Same-Site" Cookie attribute.
 The attribute makes it possible to explicitly indicate that the Cookie does not need to be transmitted if the request comes from an origin different from that which Cookie has installed.
 Setting this attribute gives automatic protection against CSRF attacks.
 The standard has not yet been accepted and most web browsers do not support this attribute.

-Checking CSRF token
+CSRF token validation

 In process of sending a page to a user, the server generates a string, called a CSRF token, that satisfies the following properties: